 I remember the scabs on my scalp, and sitting in my momma’s lap while she massaged African pride hair grease on the chemical burns from the relaxer.
 They felt like push pins digging under my skin, sharp, quick pain that teared my eyes.
 I learned to cover the hurt and smile, twirl my straight black locks between my pointer finger and thumb and pretend I was born with it.

 My momma cried when she cut off her hair, cried deep from her stomach.
 She hid her face in her hands and sat in the dark, knees draw to her chest.
-I sat the same way when I was eight and realized that my prayer for princess hair had gone answered.
+I sat the same way when I was eight and realized that my prayer for princess hair had gone unanswered.

-I did not see black hair, afro kinky curly hair, until I looked in the mirror, until I cut my hair short and tossed my flat irons in a good will box.
-I did not see myself in beauty ads, in Cosmo hair tips, or red carpets.
+I did not see black hair, afro kinky curly hair, until I looked in the mirror, until I cut my hair short and tossed my flat irons in a Good will box.
+I did not see myself in beauty ads, in Cosmo hair tips, or on red carpets.
 Black hair was an assimilation, a mask, a mysterious part of my black identity I had yet to discover.